czim/laravel-cms-core/README.md

 - Segregated database migrations and the commands to manage them,
 - The basics for user notification,
 - Some basic debugging tools to help analyze loaded modules.

+## Heads-up / Disclaimer

+This project is currently under heavy development.
+It's best not to use this in production environments yet.
+Feedback is welcome, as always.

+This CMS currently only works (well) with Laravel 5.3.
+Laravel 5.4 support will be added soon.

 ## Documentation